-- 16. Year 3 of the FWDF covers AY 2019-20, with the application window open from 1 August 2019 to 31 July 2020. - 17.
+- 18. Year 4 of the FWDF covers AY 2020-21, with the application window open from 1 August 2020 to 31 July 2021. - 19.
 The table below sets out the timeframe for FWDF activity:

-Training Training Training contractually agreed commenced delivered and completed by 31 July 2020 by 31 August 2020 By 31 December 2020 be delivered and completed by the end of December 2020.
-Where there are exceptional circumstances (e.g. delivery of SVQ training) colleges should contact SFC to discuss any possible revision to this deadline.
+Training Training Training contractually agreed commenced delivered and completed by 31 July 2021 by 31 August 2021 by 31 March 2022

+All training must be contractually agreed by 31 July 2021 (and have commenced by 31 August 2021) to be included as part of colleges' Year 4 (2020-21) FWDF allocations.
+We expect all training provision associated with Year 4 (2020-21) funding to be delivered and completed by the end of March 2022.
+Where there are exceptional or extenuating circumstances (e.g. delivery of SVQ training) colleges should contact SFC to discuss any possible revision to this deadline.
+SFC is aware that ongoing COVID-19 related social distancing restrictions may impact on delivery timeframes.